incountry/sdk-java/README.md

     *
     * @param secret  secret/key
     * @param version secret version, should be a non-negative integer
-    * @param isForCustomEncryption   should be True only for user-defined encryption keys
+    * @param isKey   should be True only for user-defined encryption keys
-    * @throws StorageClientException when parameter validation fails */ public SecretKey(String secret, int version, boolean isForCustomEncryption) throws StorageClientException {...}
+    * @throws StorageClientException when parameter validation fails */ public SecretKey(String secret, int version, boolean isKey) throws StorageClientException {...}
     //...
 }